 - Now if you type “adb devices” again, you should see the same ID for the tablet, but now instead of “unauthorized” you should see the word “device.”

 Here’s the part where we can actually disable specific apps.
 Note that Amazon does not make it easy to completely uninstall or remove apps that come pre-installed on its tablets, so we’re going to disable them instead.
-You may have to run through these steps again at some point in the future if the apps start running again after Amazon pushes an update.

 In a nutshell, you can disable an app by entering an adb command that looks something like this: